decompals/slinky/docs/file_format/gp_info.md

 ## `hidden`

-Defines the symbol but hides it, so it won't be exported.
+Allows defining the `_gp` symbol to be hidden and won't be exported.

 On a more technical sense, the binding of the generated symbol on the elf will be marked as `LOCAL` instead of `GLOBAL`.